-Government home loans
+Compare government home loans

-You’ll need to be over 18 and either have a good history as a renter or have had savings of $3,000 for at least three months (to prove that you’re reliable).
-These loans are open to citizens, permanent residents and skilled migrants but can only be used to buy a property you’re going to live in.
+You’ll need to be over 18 and either have a good history as a renter or have had savings of $3,000 for at least three months, to demonstrate your financial responsibility.
+These loans are open to Australian citizens, permanent residents and skilled migrants but can only be used to buy a property you’re going to live in.

-Queensland Housing Finance Loan
+Queensland - Queensland Housing Finance Loan

 You’ll need to have a good credit record and a good savings history, have the capacity to keep earning for the full term of the loan, and have enough money in your savings to be able to pay for home insurance, stamp duty and legal fees.
 The loan is only available if you’re a citizen or permanent resident, own no other property and intend to live in the property you’re buying.